-Note: You'll only see the Fan option if you have a G-wire installed on your thermostat.
+Note: The Fan option will only appear if you have a G-wire installed on your thermostat.

 Nest Sense is a combination of sensors and algorithms that help your thermostat learn about you and your home.

-Depending on your system type, you may not see all of the below Nest Sense options.
-Click an option below to learn how to change its settings.
+Depending on your system type, you may not find all of the below Nest Sense options.
+Choose an option below to learn how to change its settings.